naclonts/portfolio-blog/content/blog/text-to-audiobook-app-with-kubernetes/index.md

 ![Kubernetes system diagram](./Architecture%20diagram%20-%20Kubernetes.png)

 Each of the rectangles in the diagram is a Kubernetes deployment, which manages one or more pods running the pre-built image for that component.
 The exception to this are the file storage components, which are Kubernetes [Persistent Volumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/), not deployments.
+The code defining each of these resources is in the repo's [kubernetes/templates](https://github.com/naclonts/audiobookify/tree/main/kubernetes/templates) directory.

 Not shown in this image are the services associated with each Deployment, which allow communication between pods within the cluster -- and, in the case of the Frontend Load Balancer Service, allows communication with the user outside the cluster.

+Finally, I opted to use Helm to organize the Kubernetes, allowing us to install and run the cluster with a single command.

 ## Running the Things